riyatakkar/callovo-web-app-flutter/README.md

 3. Install the dependencies by running the 'pub get' command in the terminal.
 4. Select 'Web' in the devices and click on the 'Run' button.

+Once the web application starts in your browser:
+1. Click on the Sign Up button to create an account.
+2. Enter a username, your email id and a password.
+3. Click on Sign Up.
+Your account is created and authenticated with Firebase.
+4. Now, click on Sign In button and login using you login credentials.
+5. You can change your username to whatever you want as your display name in the profile meeting tab by clicking on 'Edit Username'.
+6. Click on Video Call tab and press the Create Meeting button.
+7. Click on 'Create Code'.
+8. Click on the Join Meeting tab and enter the 5-digit code.
+9. Customise your settings and click on 'Join Meeting'.